exzombie/motokurnikator/README.md

 ## How to build the firmware? ##

 Make sure you have Arduino IDE version 1.5 or later.
-Open the preferences.txt file and set the custom_cpu field to the actual variant you use (either 84 or 44).
+Open the `preferences.txt` file and set the custom_cpu field to the actual variant you use (either 84 or 44).

 If you like using the IDE, use the runide.sh script to start it.
-This will make it use the package-provided preferences.txt, libraries and build directory.
-It will pollute the preferences.txt by dumping all the IDE settings there, but since you're using the IDE, this doesn't matter to you.
+This will make it use the package-provided `preferences.txt`, libraries and build directory.
+It will pollute the `preferences.txt` by dumping all the IDE settings there, but since you're using the IDE, this doesn't matter to you.